ruijietian/traj-dist/README.md

 International Journal of Computational Geometry & Applications
 , vol. 5, no. 01n02, pp. 75–91, 1995.*
-2. *T. Eiter and H. Mannila, “Computing discrete fr
- ́
-echet distance,” Citeseer,
-Tech.
-Rep., 1994.*
+2. *F. Hausdorff, “Grundz uge der mengenlehre,” 1914*
 3. *D. J. Berndt and J. Clifford , “Using dynamic time warping to find patterns in time series.” in KDD workshop, vol. 10, no. 16.
 Seattle, WA, 1994, pp. 359–370*
 4. *M. Vlachos, G. Kollios, and D. Gunopulos, “Discovering similar multi- dimensional trajectories,” in
 Data Engineering, 2002.
 Proceedings.
 18th
 International Conference on
 .IEEE, 2002, pp. 673–684*
-5. *L. Chen, M. T.
+5. *L. Chen, M. T. ̈
- ̈
-Ozsu, and V. Oria, “Robust and fast similarity search for moving object trajectories,” in
-Proceedings of the 2005 ACM SIGMOD international  conference  on  Management  of  data
+Ozsu, and V. Oria, “Robust and fast similarity search for moving object trajectories,” in Proceedings of the 2005 ACM SIGMOD international  conference  on  Management  of  data
 .
 ACM,  2005,  pp.
 491–502.*